 - 4.1.
-The Council is satisfied that the scheme will contribute towards meeting the Fairer Westminster objectives, specifically Fairer Housing, Environment, communities, and Fairer Council. - 4.2.
+The Council is satisfied that the scheme will contribute towards meeting the Fairer Westminster objectives, specifically Fairer Housing, Environment, Communities, and Fairer Council. - 4.2.
 The development offers an opportunity to deliver housing that will meet the needs of residents and social care users in Westminster through the provision of housing that is both greener and more genuinely affordable. - 4.3.
-The former carpark is no longer required for the purpose for which it is held by the Council.
-The appropriation for planning purposes will subsequently allow the Council to use its powers under section 203 of the Housing and Planning Act 2016 to override any easements (including rights of light) and other rights of the affected neighboring properties that are infringed upon. - 4.4.
-The proposals for development are in line with both the existing and emerging London Plans and Westminster City Plans.
+The former carpark is considered not fit for purpose and no longer required for the purpose for which it is held by the Council.
+The appropriation for planning purposes will subsequently allow the Council to use its powers under section 203 of the Housing and Planning Act 2016 to override any easements (including rights of light) and other rights of the affected neighbouring properties that are infringed upon. - 4.4.
+The proposals for development are in line with both the existing and emerging London Plan and Westminster City Plan.
 The proposed development will contribute to achieving the promotion or improvement of the Economic, Social, and Environmental well-being of the area in the following ways: